kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/05-accounts-auth-permissions/03-currently-logged-in-user.md

 // MORE CODE
 ```

-* Regardless of if there is a token or not a token
-* We will call `next()` and that will pass along the `req`
+* Regardless of if there is a token or not we will call `next()` and that will pass along the `req`
-* It will not send a `res` directly from this middleware, it will pass it along the line and later when we get into one of our resolvers (be that a query or a mutation resolver) we'll be able to easily access this `userId` without having to decode the `jwt` every single time
+* It will not send a `res` directly from this middleware, it will pass it along the line and later when we get into one of our resolvers (_be that a query or a mutation resolver_) we'll be able to easily access this `userId` without having to decode the `jwt` every single time

 ## Problem
 * We are using `jwt` so we need to require it